nhsuk/bunyan-logger/README.md

 | `LOG_LEVEL`                      | [bunyan log level](https://github.com/trentm/node-bunyan#levels)                       | Depends on `NODE_ENV`    |                 |

 [require-environment-variables](https://www.npmjs.com/package/require-environment-variables)
-is used to check for the existance of required environment variables and will thrown an exception should they not be present.
+is used to check for the existence of required environment variables and will throw an exception should they not be present.